 It has all of the above benefits of probiotics, but with the addition of all the benefits of the recommended dose of vitamin D. Vitamin D will help your baby absorb calcium and ensure healthy bone growth.
 It teams up with the probiotics to give your baby an even bigger immunity boost!

-If your baby has had diarrhea because of antibiotics or other digestive upsets, try the Mommy’s Bliss Probiotic Drops 15 Day Boost.
-These drops replenish the healthy bacteria that were killed off from the antibiotics.
+If your looking to boost your babies immune system in a short period of time, try the Mommy’s Bliss Probiotic Drops 15 Day Boost.
+These drops replenish the healthy bacteria in 15 days.

 Each of these probiotics can help your baby’s digestive system flourish and may help boost their immune system.